6XGate/bridgecmdr/PLAN.md

     - Determine which drivers are being using by the public at large to remove the experimental mark; options:
       - Add a opt-in telemetry feature to see which drivers are being used, should be an ask to send survey sort of thing.
       - Ask users to submit survey somewhere, likely with a pop-up in the app to the direct them to the survey.
+    - Add test coverage for stream and updater.
     - Add test coverage for some rendering process parts.
       - Import and export.
     - More drivers.